Suddenly - Ella Vos

 The frigid December air hit me as soon as I stepped out of my parents sleek black limo.
-When my black stilettos hit the ground, I could feel the effects of the negative degree weather wrap around my body and caress my skin.
+When my black stilettos hit the ground, I felt the effects of the negative degree weather wrap around my body and caress my skin.

 Lights were flashing in my eyes as the sound of my name echoed through the streets of Manhattan.
 It only made me wish even more that I was at home, snuggled underneath a warm blanket, sipping on my favorite wine with my best friend.

 Standing not too far in front me were my parents, Carla and Mike Witham.

 My mother with her fire-red hair and her petite frame looked even more dainty underneath Mikes large stocky build.
 She fit right into his side like a glove, their bodies connected at the hip.